Apply for Indefinite Leave To Enter (ILE) as a Returning Resident

 Advice on requirements: Our immigration solicitors will advise you on the relevant requirements you have to meet for your entry clearance application to succeed.

-Advised on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident;
+Advised on documents: Our immigration lawyers will prepare and email you a comprehensive list of supporting documents to be submitted in support of your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident.

 Assessment of documents: Our immigration lawyers will assess your documents to make sure that all the documents you provide in support of your entry clearance application for Indefinite Leave to Enter (ILE) as a returning resident are in accordance with the requirements of the Immigration Rules.